KFreon/KaelsKabbage/content/posts/31-docker-environments/index.md

 This leaves us with a folder and .sln inside the Api folder, which is important as Visual Studio uses [Fast Mode](https://aka.ms/containerfastmode) to build when debugging.
 There are examples of turning it off and making it run the Docker build properly, but I did not investigate as for this example (and many of my actual projects) we don't need to do anything tricky in the dockerfile.

+Create `DockerFile_API` in the project folder directory (as below)

 **Current structure**
 ```
 The folder of your choice
 ├── UI
 ├── API
 ├───── YourProjectFolder
+├──────── Dockerfile
 ├───── .dockerignore
 ├───── YourProject.sln
+├───── DockerFile_API
 ├── SQL
 ├───── DockerFile_SQL
 ├───── entrypoint.sh